linode/docs/docs/platform/linode-backup-service.md

 title: 'Use the Linode Backup Service to Protect and Secure Your Data'
 ---

-*Linode Backup Service* is a subscription service add-on that automatically performs daily and weekly backups of your Linode.
-It's affordable, easy to use and provides peace of mind.
-This guide explains how to enable and schedule a backup, make a manual backup, restore from backup, and disable the Backup Service.
+The *Linode Backup Service* is a subscription service add-on that automatically performs daily, weekly, and biweekly backups of your Linode.
+It's affordable, easy to use, and provides peace of mind.
+This guide explains how to enable and schedule your backups, make a manual backup snapshot, restore from a backup, and disable the Backup Service.

 ## Pricing